 The Obverse of the 1940 Wheat Penny

-The obverse of the 1940 Wheat penny has the same image of President Lincoln that had appeared on cents for over thirty years since 1909.
+The obverse of the 1940 Wheat penny carries the same portrait of President Lincoln that had appeared on cents for over thirty years since 1909.
 It shows his head and shoulders in profile, facing to the right.

-The words “IN GOD WE TRUST” arch above his head, while the word “LIBERTY” is to the left of his portrait.
-On the right is the date.
-And if the penny was struck in Denver or San Francisco, the mint mark – a small “D” or “S” – will appear just below the date.
+The words “IN GOD WE TRUST” arch above his head, while the word “LIBERTY” sits to the left of his portrait.
+On the right is the date, and if the penny was struck in Denver or San Francisco, the mint mark — a small “D” or “S” — will appear just below the date.
+When grading your coin, Lincoln’s cheek just below the eye is always the first area to show wear, so examine this spot closely.

 The Reverse of the 1940 Wheat Penny

-The reverse of the 1940 Wheat penny has a simple, clean design.
-The most prominent feature is the denomination, written boldly in full capitals across two lines in the center of the coin.
-The country name, also in capitals and over two lines, appears below it in smaller font.
+The reverse of the 1940 Wheat penny features a clean, iconic design.
+The denomination appears boldly in full capitals across two lines in the center of the coin, with the country name below it in slightly smaller font.

 Other Features of the 1940 Wheat Penny

-The 1940 penny is made of bronze – 95 per cent copper, with the remainder a mixture of tin and zinc.
-It weighs 3.11 grams and is 19 millimeters in diameter.
+The 1940 penny is made of bronze — 95% copper with the remainder a mixture of tin and zinc.
+It weighs 3.11 grams, measures 19 millimeters in diameter, and has a thickness of 1.55 mm.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)